ess-dmsc/forward-epics-to-kafka/PULL_REQUEST_TEMPLATE.md

 ### Acceptance Criteria

-*List the changes in functionality or code that the reviewers needs to review.*
+*List the changes in functionality or code that the reviewer needs to review.*

 ### Unit Tests